n00btube/sm-attack-frozen/README.md

 Make Screw Attack effective on frozen enemies in Super Metroid.

-# Warning

-This is not fully tested yet.
-Bugs may lurk.

-## Known issues

-1. Possessors like Kihunters still leave frozen bits floating in the air.
-2. Touching, but not colliding with, an enemy will unfreeze it.

-## Solved issues and style points

-1. Special-tilemap enemies like Space Pirates can be destroyed.
-2. Metroids can be safely attacked.
-They just unfreeze and bounce, at least for screw attack.
-I don’t think I can easily test speedboost+Metroid collisions.
-3. You can land on frozen enemies, if you’re falling down onto them.
-But, you can’t walljump off them.
-What good is only being able to kill them by jumping upward into them?
-4. Speed-running through frozen enemies kills them, too.

 # Description

 Unlike the original NES Metroid, in Super Metroid, enemies are normally invulnerable to Screw Attack while frozen.